shawnw19/shawnw19.github.io/index.md

-## In pursuit of the timeless. 寻找永恒
+## In pursuit of the timeless. 追求永恒

 [About](/posts/about.md)  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;[Contact](/posts/contact.md)